5 tips for creating a winning arts audition or portfolio

 A student in a light blue shirt works on a self-portrait beside a window looking out into the forest.

 If you find yourself in this situation, don’t worry.
-Many common holdbacks actually stem from a misunderstanding of what the audition or portfolio really is: an honest expression of your potential as an artist.
+Almost every nationally-recognized arts camp or academy has a competitive application process, but there's no need to stress about the performance-based section.
+The audition or portfolio section is meant to be an honest expression of your potential as an artist.
 We spoke with staff and faculty at Interlochen Arts Academy and Interlochen Arts Camp to get their best tips on overcoming perfectionism, developing confidence, and showcasing your artistic gifts.

 A student with long blonde hair wearing an orange shirt stands in front of a curtain to deliver a monologue.